ParkJeongHo-code/DriverDNN-classification-of-cancer-driver-gene/README.md

 epoch is meaning epoch of model training.

 ### 5.batch
-batch argument is meanin batch size of model training.
+batch argument is meaning batch size of model training.

 ### 6.early_stop
 early_stop argument is number of epochs with no improvement after which training will be stopped.